pretzelai/pretzelai/README.md

 ## Configuration

-Pretzel comes with out-of-the-box support for a free AI server.
-You should be able to start using it with no configuration needed.
+Pretzel comes with support for a free AI server and works without any configuration.
+You can also configure it to use your own OpenAI/Azure API key.
+To do so:

 **OpenAI Support**
-You can configure Pretzel to use your own OpenAI API key.
-To do so:

-- Open the `Settings` menu in the top menubar
+- Open the `Settings` menu in the top menubar, then click `Settings Editor`
-- Go down to `Settings Editor`, open it and search for `Pretzel` in the search box.
-Select `Pretzel AI Settings` on the left bar.
+- Search for `Pretzel` and select `Pretzel AI Settings` on the left bar
 - From the `AI Service` dropdown, select `OpenAI API Key` and fill out your API key under `OpenAI Settings > API Key`
 - If your company uses OpenAI Enterprise, then you can also enter the base URL for OpenAI call under `OpenAI Settings`
+- We use `GPT-4o` as the default model.
+You can change this with the `OpenAI Model` dropdown.

 **Azure Support**
-Just as with OpenAI settings, you can also use Azure hosted models if you select `Use Azure API` in the `AI Service` dropdown. _We haven't tested this so there may be bugs._
+Just as with OpenAI settings, you can also use Azure hosted models if you select `Use Azure API` in the `AI Service` dropdown. _We haven't tested this yet so there may be bugs._

 ## Usage

-**Adding code to an empty cell**
+**Generating and editing code in notebook cells**

 - When in a cell, press `Cmd+K` (Mac) / `Ctrl+K` (Windows/Linux) to open AI prompting textbox and write your prompt
-  - You can use `@variable` syntax to refer to variables and dataframes in memory.
-Press "Enter" to submit
+  - Mention `@variable` to refer to variables and dataframes in memory
+  - We automatically find relevant code in the current notebook as context to the AI
+- If there's existing code in a cell, the prompt will edit the existing code
+  - If you select/highlight some code in the cell, only the selected code will be edited
 - You can accept/reject the response or edit your prompt if you want to re-submit with modifications

 **Adding code in the middle of existing code**

 - Put your cursor either on an empty line or an existing line of code.
 Bring up the AI prompting text box with Cmd+K
 - Start your prompt with the word `inject` or `ij` (case-insensitive) - this tells the AI to only add new code and not edit the existing code in the cell
-- Code will be added one line below where your cursor was placed
+- **Code will be added one line below** where your cursor was placed

-**Support for editing code**

-- If there's existing code in a cell, you can prompt the AI to edit the code
-- If you select/highlight some code in a cell, only the selected code will be edited

 **Fix errors with AI**

 - When there's an error, you'll see a button on top-right "**Fix Error with AI**".
-Click it
+Click it try fixing the error
-- The AI will try to resolve the error even if it is in a different cell by adding the appropriate code

 ## Feedback, bugs and docs